use-ink/ink-docs/docs/intro/ink-vs-solidity.md

 ## unit testing (off-chain)

 - Unit tests are an integral part of smart-contract development and ensuring your code works off-chain before testing on-chain.
 - To run ink! tests, do _not_ use `cargo +nightly contract test`.
 Use `cargo +nightly test`.
 Add the `--nocapture` flag for debug prints to show.
-See [here](https://substrate.stackexchange.com/questions/3197/how-to-understand-which-test-failed-in-ink) for more info why.
+See [here](https://substrate.stackexchange.com/questions/3197/how-to-understand-which-test-failed-in-ink) for more info on why.
-- From the contract module, make sure to make the the contract struct and anything else that is going to be used in the unit tests public.
+- From the contract module, make sure to make the contract struct and anything else that is going to be used in the unit tests public.
 For example:

 ```rust
 // top of file